AT-Publishing/website/_howto/2019-10-19-coupon-bitfinex.md

 #### About Bitfinex (the custodial & futures crypto exchange)

+Bitfinex is a crypto trading platform based in British Virgin Islands as iFinex.

-Bitfinex is a BVI-based exchange infamous for being hacked in August 2016.
-Despite the hack it managed to retain a wide user base thanks to its powerful trading interface and great mobile app.
+The exchange is infamous for being hacked in August 2016.
+Despite the hack it managed to retain a wide user base thanks to its powerful trading interface for desktop and also its great [Bitfinex mobile app](/bitfinex-app/).

 * Bitfinex offers a wide range of markets denominated in USD, EUR, JPY from the fiat choices and BTC, ETH, EOS and many more for the crypto pairs.
 * Tether withdrawals are available but the markets on Bitfinex trade against USD, not Tether.
 * Margin markets are funded via a public P2P lending system.
 Identity verification is not needed for lending.
 * Bitfinex opened derivatives platform in September 2019.

 The user interface on Bitfinex has embedded charts with wide range of indicators for technical analysis.
 Charts are provided by [TradingView PRO](https://bit.ly/3dGlz3O).